Windows Server

 install DHCP role on Windows Server

 Dynamic Host Configuration Protocol (DHCP) provides computers essential information when connecting to an IP network.
-It is an Internet Engineering Task Force (IETF) standard that is designed to reduce the administrative burden and complexity of configuring hosts on a TCP/IP-based network, such as a private intranet.
 By using the DHCP Server service, the process of configuring TCP/IP on DHCP clients is automatic.
 Kindly refer to the following related guides: Dynamic Host Configuration Protocol works, and DHCP Icons: DHCP specific reference console icons, Information on BOOTP Vendor Extensions and DHCP Options, and how to create and delete a DHCP reservation in Windows Server 2019.

 In order to configure your home network devices using Dynamic Host Configuration Protocol (DHCP), you need to have a DHCP server on your network.
-It is often easiest to use the DHCP server that is built-in on most routers (either wired or wireless) and Ethernet switches because these devices are almost always left on, but this is not the case.
-I will be using Windows Server 2019 to install and setup DHCP role.
+It is often easier to use the DHCP server that is built-in on most routers (either wired or wireless) and Ethernet switches because these devices are almost always left on, but this is not the case.
+I will be using Windows Server 2019 to install and set up the DHCP role.

-For more information on DHCP, see the following article Automatic IP Assignment: Dynamic Host Configuration Protocol (DHCP).
+For more information on DHCP, see the following article Automatic IP Assignment: Dynamic Host Configuration Protocol (DHCP)., and how to backup and restore a Windows DHCP Server via the DHCP Manager and PowerShell.

 Step 1: Add roles and features